sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hunspell-filesystem</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Hunspell filesystem layout
+Short desc    : Hunspell filesystem layout
 URL          : https://github.com/hunspell/hunspell
-Лицензия     : LGPLv2+ or GPLv2+ or MPLv1.1
+License      : LGPLv2+ or GPLv2+ or MPLv1.1
-Описание     : Provides a directory in which to store dictionaries provided by other
+Descript     : Provides a directory in which to store dictionaries provided by other
              : packages.
 ```